|Best self care gift||Aroma Humidifier for Essential Oil||Check Price||

 Giving something scented is tricky.
 People tend to have a strong reaction to smells, and a present that makes its receiver wretch is no gift at all.
 But with easily customizable options—and a healthy helping of samplers—there’s something to delight every nose on your list this holiday season.

 Made of scented soy wax, these hefty and highly-specific candles burn for 60 hours, leaving your room imbued with an aroma of home.
-Every state is represented, sometimes twice, and there are some city and country candles, too.
+Visit the Amazon store to browse their entire collection, which includes city, state and specialty candles.
 Washington, my home state, is “the scent of soft downpours, steeped Earl Grey tea, and mild hints of cedar and patchouli,” while my current city, New York, promises “spring days in Central Park, fine department stores, and concrete capture the energy of the greatest city on earth.”
 Huh.

 A recent study from in Frontiers in Behavioral Neuroscience showed that smelling lavender really does help you relax.
 While you can always pop a vial of the purple stuff’s essence into your aromatherapy diffuser, it might be wise to keep this potent floret portable in an ever-stressful world.
 La Chatelaine’s beautiful boxed set of shea butter hand lotion comes with three distinct-smelling tubes: citrus frizz, pomegranate mulberry, and lavender.
 Best of all, reviewers say it doesn’t leave an oily residue.